Stuck choosing between polymer clay and air-dry clay? I was too when I first started.

 Final Verdict: Which Clay Should You Use?

-Choose polymer clay if you want projects that last forever and detail work is important to you.
-It’s perfect when you don’t mind the initial investment and have access to an oven.
-Polymer clay excels for jewelry or miniatures where precision matters most.
+Choose polymer clay if you want projects that last forever and detail work matters.
+It’s perfect for jewelry or miniatures where precision counts most.

 Choose air dry clay if you’re working with children or budget is your main concern.
 It’s ideal when you need large quantities or oven access is limited.
-Air dry clay is perfect if you’re just starting out and want to experiment without commitment.
+Great for beginners who want to experiment without commitment.

-The honest truth: Most serious clay artists end up using both.
-They’re tools for different jobs, like hammers and screwdrivers.
-Each clay serves its purpose in the creative toolkit.
+The honest truth?
+Most serious clay artists end up using both.
+They’re tools for different jobs.
+Each clay serves its purpose in the creative toolkit, and you’ll likely find uses for both as you grow.

 Conclusion